Tests and Code Quality

 You can view your Docker registry for your GitLab repo by clicking on Deploy -> Container Registry on the side nav.

-Refer to the Keyword reference for the .gitlab-ci.yml file reference from the official docs from more info on configuring the .gitlab-ci.yml file.
+Refer to the Keyword reference for the .gitlab-ci.yml file reference from the official docs for more info on configuring the .gitlab-ci.yml file.

 Most of the CI/CD SaaS products (GitLab CI/CD, GitHub Actions, CircleCI, TravisCI, to name a few) have similar YAML configuration files for defining pipelines and jobs.
 You can check out an example GitHub workflow in the Python Project Workflow article.